 Welcome to this Advanced Training the Trainer Course FAQs Page

 Below is a list of frequently asked questions from students considering attending our training the trainer courses in London.
-However, this list grows after each session as I ask you what issues/obstacles you are they facing in your training practice.
-Each passage is an individual response to your needs.
+However, this list grows after each session as I ask what issues/obstacles you face in your training practice.
+Each passage is an individual response to your needs,

 If you have a great attitude and look forward to making a difference in your life and career, please consider joining us on our 2-day training the trainer courses in King’s Cross.
 Why not improve your skillset and take your achievements to the highest level?

 Diversity, inclusion, and equality — Ensure everybody receives the same opportunities.
-Everybody must be welcomed, seen, heard, accepted and acknowledged.
+Make everybody welcome, seen, heard, accepted and acknowledged.
 In class, we practice many creative exercises.
 Performing at your highest potential is impossible if you feel inhibited by a lack of acceptance.

 Leadership in the classroom —The trainer’s role is a leadership role.
 You set the standards for everything, from the energy with which you convey the message to making the class feel they can achieve whatever they want.